recallnet/contracts/README.md

 - `Hoku.sol`: An ERC20 token implementation.
 - `Faucet.sol`: The accompanying onchain faucet (rate limiter) contract for dripping testnet funds.
-- `Credits.sol`: Manage subnet credits, including credit purchases, approvals/rejections, and related read-only operations.
+- `Credit.sol`: Manage subnet credit, including credit purchases, approvals/rejections, and related read-only operations (uses the `LibCredit` library).
-- `interfaces/ICredits.sol`: The interface for the credits contract.
+- `interfaces/ICredit.sol`: The interface for the credit contract.
+- `types/`: Various method parameters and return types for core contracts.
+- `utils/LibCredit.sol`: A library for interacting with credits.
-- `utils/Wrapper.sol`: A library for facilitating proxy calls to WASM contracts from Solidity.
+- `utils/LibWasm.sol`: A library for facilitating proxy calls to WASM contracts from Solidity.
-- `utils/Types.sol`: A library which defines all of the method parameters and return types for the credits contract.
 - `utils/solidity-cbor`: Libraries for encoding and decoding CBOR data, used in proxy WASM calls (forked from [this repo](https://github.com/smartcontractkit/solidity-cborutils)).